Are you looking for ways to grow your business faster?

 Once a campaign is running profitably, it takes far less than an hour a day to keep it running.

-If you’re not very experienced with PPC, you probably equate PPC with Google Adwords.
+If you’re not very experienced with PPC, you probably equate PPC with Google Ads.

-You’re not far off, because Adwords is by far the biggest advertising network.
+You’re not far off, because Ads is by far the biggest advertising network.

-Google makes over $100 million per day through Adwords:
+Google makes hundreds of millions per day through Ads:

 You can get traffic in just about any niche because Google has so much traffic.